Ruel (singer)

-Ruel Vincent van Dijk (born 29 October 2002), known mononymously as Ruel, is a British-Australian singer and songwriter from Sydney, best known for his singles "Don't Tell Me", "Younger", "As Long as You Care" and "Painkiller".
+Ruel Vincent van Dijk (born 29 October 2002), known mononymously as Ruel, is an Australian singer and songwriter from Sydney, best known for his singles "Don't Tell Me", "Younger", "As Long as You Care" and "Painkiller".
 At the ARIA Music Awards of 2018, he won the award for Breakthrough Artist for his single "Dazed & Confused".
-Ruel's debut studio album was released on 3 March 2023.
+Ruel's debut studio album 4th Wall was released on 3 March 2023.

 Early life

 Ruel was born on 29 October 2002, in Isleworth, London, to English mother, Kate Vincent, and Dutch-born and New Zealand-raised father, Ralph van Dijk.
-His father is the founder of Australian radio agency, Eardrum.
+His father is the founder of Australian radio advertising agency, Eardrum.
 His family moved to Sydney, Australia in 2006.

 Music career

-2015–2017: Early years
+2015–2017: early years

 In 2015, Ruel's father sent a demo of him singing James Bay's "Let It Go" to Grammy Award-winning producer M-Phazes.

 In April 2017, Ruel released his debut single "Golden Years" with M-Phazes.
 In June, Ruel made his live radio debut performing Jack Garratt's "Weathered" on Triple J's Like a Version.
 At 14, he was the youngest-ever featured performer on the segment.
 The video gathered half a million video views in less than 48 hours.

 In July 2017, Ruel released "Don't Tell Me", which peaked at number 86 on the ARIA Singles Chart.
 Later in September, Elton John played "Don't Tell Me" on BBC Radio 1, giving Ruel high praise.
 The track was also featured in CelebMix's 21 songs by under-21s in 2018.

 In November, Ruel joined Khalid on his American Teen Tour of Australia and New Zealand.
 Later that month, Ruel signed with RCA Records internationally.
 In December, Tom Thum released a cover of Rag'n'Bone Man's "Human" featuring Ruel on vocals.